taylow/awaik-backend/services/monitor/command/README.md

 # Monitor Command Service

-The `MonitorCommandServices` provides write endpoints for all things monitors.
+The `MonitorCommandServices` provides write endpoints for monitors.

+// TODO write about the features and decisions behind `MonitorCommandService`

 ## Endpoints